viamrobotics/docs/docs/program/apis/cloud.md

 - `name` [(string)](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str): Name of the new location.
 - `parent_location_id` [(Optional[string])](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str): Optional parent location to put the location under.
-Defaults to to a root-level loation if you do not provide a location ID.
+Defaults to creating a location in your organization at root level if you do not provide a location ID.

 **Raises:**

-- `GRPCError`: This error is raised if either an invalid name (such as "") or invalid parent location ID is passed.
+- `GRPCError`: This error is raised if an invalid name (such as "") or invalid parent location ID is passed.

 **Returns:**